 If you’re thinking of becoming a high tech dog owner now is a great time to do so with GPS.
 Let’s be honest, people absolutely love their electronic devices.
 What’s great is that prices have recently dropped for some particularly cool pet gadgets.
-Anytime you can incorporate cool technology with dog ownership it seems like a great proposition.
+Incorporating cool technology with dog ownership seems like a great proposition.
 This is exciting stuff so let’s check it out.

 People use GPS every day to navigate the roads.
 This same technology, which beams downs from satellites in outer space, can now be used for tracking your dog’s location!
 If this seems like an awesome idea then keep reading.
-I’m going to break down particular situations for needing such pet tracking devices so you can choose which option best fits your situation, both for your intended purpose and budget.
+I’m going to break down particular situations for needing such pet tracking devices so you can choose which option best fits both you and your dog.

 Right now a high percent of dogs being tracked with GPS are hunting dogs.
-If you live in a rural area, bring your dog with you during hunting season then you are probably familiar with Garmin’s specially designed GPS device for tracking sporting dogs.
-If you are not a hunter but still wish to utilize tracking technology there are several other options as well.
+If you live in a rural area and bring your dog with you during hunting season then you are probably familiar with Garmin’s specially designed GPS device for tracking sporting dogs.
+If you are not a hunter but still wish to utilize tracking technology there are several other options.
 This is our Dog GPS reviews page!

-Can I Get GPS Tracking for my Dog?
-Answer: Yes, there are totally awesome devices now available!
+Can I Get My Dog GPS Tracking?
+Answer: Yes, there are awesome devices available!

 Garmin has designed the Astro 320 GPS Tracker which is used, as stated above, primarily for sporting dogs and hunting.
 This is the top of the line when it comes to GDP technology.
 Garmin also offers Track & Train System which incorporates more advanced hunting techniques such as teaching dogs to not case what is considered unwanted game.
 These handheld devices are amazing in that they are capable of tracking up to 10 dogs simultaneously, the data updates every 2.5 seconds and the tracking range can be up to 9 miles.

-In any case, if you are not a hunter but you want the best device out there you can still go with this Garmin.
+If you are not a hunter but you want the best device out there you can still go with the Astro 320.
 Your neighbors will be jealous for sure.
 It is expensive but in my opinion worth it if you are a tech geek with a dog.
 It may even turn into a hunting hobby depending on where you live.

 Cheaper Yet Effective Alternatives